Category: Obesity

 A surgeon reverses a LAP-BAND weight loss surgery

 When you are thinking about having weight loss surgery, one of the first questions that is likely to come to your mind is whether or not the procedure is reversible.
-This is an especially relevant question when you are comparing adjustable devices like the Gastric Band (LAP-BAND®) versus permanent surgeries such as the gastric sleeve or gastric bypass
+This is an especially relevant question when you are comparing adjustable devices like the Gastric Band (LAP-BAND®), also known as an adjustable gastric band, versus permanent surgeries such as the gastric sleeve (also known as vertical sleeve gastrectomy) or gastric bypass.
+Both gastric bypass and gastric sleeve are among the most common types of bariatric surgery performed in the United States.

 Let’s explore these different types of weight loss surgery and what “reversible” really means in this context.